Formula One 06

-Formula One 06 (also known as Formula One 2006 Portable for PlayStation Portable in Japan) is a racing video game developed by Studio Liverpool and published by Sony Computer Entertainment for PlayStation 2 and PlayStation Portable.
+Formula One 06 (also known as Formula One 2006 Portable for PlayStation Portable in Japan) is a racing video game developed by Studio Liverpool and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable.
 It is a sequel to the 2005 video game Formula One 05 and was based on the 2006 Formula One World Championship.

 Summary

 The game continues the tradition of a career mode, an option in place since the 2004 game.
 Formula One 06 uses the previous F1 game engine but with minor modifications (team and driver select with team mode has a team logo).
 This is also the last game in the Formula One series to be released on the PlayStation 2 and PlayStation Portable.

-In career mode, the player begins their career with either Super Aguri, Toro Rosso or Midland F1.
-Their position within the team, either a test driver; second driver or first driver, depends on how well the player performs during the trial sessions, and thereafter.
-The test sessions are either held at the Circuit de Catalunya; Silverstone or Magny-Cours circuits and can also be played out in either dry or wet conditions.
+In career mode, the players begin their career with either Super Aguri, Toro Rosso or Midland F1.
+They have a position within the team, as a test driver.
+As a second or first driver, it depends on how well the player performs during the trial sessions, and thereafter.
+The test sessions are either held at the Circuit de Catalunya, Silverstone or Magny-Cours circuits and can also be played out in either dry or wet conditions.

 The game is based on the early 2006 Formula One World Championship.
-Hence, Yuji Ide drives for Super Aguri when in reality he lost his super licence just 4 races into the '06 Formula One World Championship, and Franck Montagny, then later Sakon Yamamoto took his seat.
-Other minor changes throughout the real 2006 Formula One World Championship are also not represented, therefore Pedro de la Rosa, Robert Kubica.
-Robert Doornbos, Franck Montagny and Sakon Yamamoto are not featured.
+Hence, Yuji Ide drives for Super Aguri when in reality he lost his super licence just four races into the '06 Formula One World Championship, and Franck Montagny, then later Sakon Yamamoto took his seat.
+Other minor changes throughout the real 2006 Formula One World Championship are also not represented, therefore Pedro de la Rosa, Robert Kubica, Robert Doornbos, Franck Montagny and Sakon Yamamoto are not featured.
 Also, the Midland team are not re-branded as Spyker in later Grands Prix in the game.

 The trial sessions vary from completing one "Flying Lap" to ten laps to beat the Target Time.
 Also, this target time can be an "Accumulative Target Time" where the player has four or three laps in which to consistently post fast times.
 The fastest laps are then added together and then compared to the Accumulative Target Time.